FlourishAnyway thinks it's possible Donald Trump could be the anti-Christ, or maybe a reincarnation of Hitler or Mussolini.

 About Carly Fiorina: "Look at that face!
 Would anyone vote for that?
 Can you imagine that, the face of our next President?
 I mean, she's a woman, and I'm not s'posedta say bad things, but really, folks, come on.
 Are we serious?"

-Problem 3: Trump Is a Demagogue Fueled by Fear
+Problem 3: Trump Is a Fear-Mongering Demagogue

 The Republican party was duped by a demagogue.
 Trump appealed to the lowest common denominator, and that was FEAR.